xxx/integrity-script/README.markdown

 3. Hit your project in Integrity in a browser and you should be able to configure the notifier from there.

+# Stuff

+* There are security implications here in that this is purposely opening up an arbitrary code execution, and nothing is done to prevent bad things from happening right now.
+Be aware of that.
+Do not use this code on public CI servers.

 # License

 (The MIT License)